junxit/us-congress-code/title-16/chapter-1/sec-450bb-1.md

 ### References in Text

-Sections 1, 2, 3, and 4 of this title, referred to in text, were repealed by Pub.
-L. 113–287, § 7, Dec.
+The Act of August 25, 1916 (39 Stat.
+535), entitled “An Act to establish a National Park Service, and for other purposes”, referred to in text, is act Aug.
+25, 1916, ch.
+408, 39 Stat.
+535, known as the National Park Service Organic Act, which enacted sections 1, 2, 3, and 4 of this title, amended sections 22 and 43 of this title and section 1457 of Title 43, Public Lands, and enacted provisions set out as a note under section 1 of this title.
+Sections 1 to 4 of the Act were repealed and restated as section 1865(a) of Title 18, Crimes and Criminal Procedure, and section 100101(a), chapter 1003, and sections 100751(a), 100752, 100753, and 102101 of Title 54, National Park Service and Related Programs, by Pub.
+L. 113–287, §§ 3, 4(a)(1), 7, Dec.
 19, 2014, 128 Stat.
-3272.
-For disposition of sections, see Disposition Table preceding section 100101 of Title 54, National Park Service and Related Programs.
+3094, 3260, 3272.
+For complete classification of this Act to the Code, see Tables.
+For disposition of former sections of this title, see Disposition Table preceding section 100101 of Title 54.

 ### Amendments